Reasons for Uncertified Results in Duolingo English Test (DET)

 On the refund question:

-- Duolingo does not refund Uncertified results caused by rule violations (headphones, name mismatch, background software)
+- Duolingo does not refund Uncertified results from rule breaks

-- If the flag was a technical failure on Duolingo's end, they may grant a free retake within the original credit window
+- If the flag was a technical failure on Duolingo's end, they may give a free retake

 An Uncertified result does not count against you permanently